tidyverse/tidyverse.org/content/blog/bundle-0-1-0/index.md

 Nice! 😀

-What if instead we wanted to use a neural network, using tidymodels and keras as the modeling engine?
+What if instead we wanted to train a neural network using tidymodels, with keras as the modeling engine?

 ```r